micky-meecky/ChatGPT_QA_record/history/english_sentence_maker_23-04-07-12-15-59.md

 [sarcasm]  A form of verbal irony, where the intended meaning of a statement is opposite or very different from its literal or usual meaning.
 Sarcasm is often used to express contempt, ridicule, or frustration and is typically characterized by a mocking or derisive tone.
 #### [Return to Q Index](#section1)

-## <a name="question13"></a>Q13:   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming".
-Storys
+## <a name="question13"></a>Q13:   Please give me an example including"be a crapshoot","sign a slip","mull over","debit card","up and coming". story-style

 #### A13:
    Amidst the uncertainty of the [up and coming] election, the stock market's performance seemed to [be a crapshoot].
 Investors [mulled over] their options, some choosing to [sign a slip] to authorize transactions using their [debit cards], despite the inherent risks involved.